markNZed/GPT-NeoX-Colab/README.md

 - Includes dataset recommendations and preprocessing steps specific to Python code.
 - Detailed sections on customizing training algorithms and hyper-parameters.
-- Integrated W&B tracking to facilitate comparison of different model configurations.
+- Integrated DagsHub tracking to facilitate comparison of different model configurations.
 - Evaluation on a public benchmark

 [**Open in Colab ➔**](notebooks/code_completion_training.ipynb)